Beef Short Ribs Recipe

 Pre-heat: As with most barbecue efforts we are going to use the ‘low & slow’ method.
 Please utilize our “Low & slow 225” lighting instructions to set your Slow ‘N Sear up for a long smoke.
 We’ll fill the water reservoir for this cook too, as we do with all low & slow smokes.
 We won’t need to smoke beef ribs nearly as long as a brisket, and probably not even as long as pork ribs, but we’ll set up our fuel for a long cook to make sure we get a good trouble-free cook until their finished.
 Beef ribs typically will take 3-5 hours of smoking, with variances possible as always.
 Then, unlike pork ribs, it’s a great idea to give beef ribs another 2 hours in a faux Cambro, wrapped tightly in foil, to further soften.
 We want them tender enough to eat without needing a knife!
 Pork ribs will naturally get there through the smoking/cooking process, but beef ribs need a little extra help, just like a brisket would.

 Seasoning: While your kettle grill is heating up to the goal of 225°F, it’s time to season the meat.
 We recommend steering clear of sweet rubs like you’d typically use on pork.
 Any herbal and/or peppery rub should work fine.
-We like Meathead’s Big Bad Beef Rub on beef ribs.
-Add a generous dusting to the meaty sides.
-No need to add oil or mustard as a binder, but can if you want to.
+No need to add oil or mustard as a binder, but you can if you want to.

 The cooking styles are very similar, only slightly different with regards to timing.
 Short ribs being thicker will require a bit more time to reach that special tenderness we crave.
 Beef back ribs being thinner will often cook a little quicker.
 If you’ve ever cooked a brisket or a chuck roast for pulled beef, you know these tough cuts of meat need to be given some TLC in the form of “low & slow” smoking to slowly break down the tough fats & collagens and melt them into a delicious delicacy.
 If you were to cook beef ribs, whether “backs” or “shorties”, hot and fast like a steak you’d have some miserably tough meat in your hands.